kaiofbgarcia/kaiofbgarcia/README.md

 ### Hi there 👋

+I'm Front-end Web Developer 💻

+Studying machine learning for my project and TCC 📱

+Passionate about Games, Music and Geek Culture 🎮🎵

+Photo and video editing are my hobbies 🎞🖼

 <!--
 **kaiofbgarcia/kaiofbgarcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.